 What is the Ideal Magnification?

 High magnification means you will be able to see further.
 For general use and travel binoculars 7x 8x or 10x will be plenty.
 The problem with any more than 10x magnification is that you will NOT be able to get a steady image while using your binoculars.
 Every little hand movement or shake will be magnified resulting in an unstable image.
 This can only be resolved by using a tripod.
-So for good, affordable and easy to use binoculars simply go for 8x or 10x magnification.
+So for good, affordable and easy to use binoculars simply go for 8x to 10x magnification.

 What is the Best Lens Size?